adrianylee/BENG183_Snakemake/snakemake_v2.md

 ![alt text](exampledagworkflow.png)

 ### 5.0 Simplified Code Example: RNA-seq<a name="50"></a>
-Below is a minimal RNA-seq Snakemake example:
+Below is a sample minimal RNA-seq Snakemake example:

 ```python
 rule all: